-- both on induction and thereafter regularly updated.
-Training should be consistent with KCSIE and Local Safeguarding Partner guidance; - 5.5.2 ensures it discharges its legal responsibilities under the Human Rights Act 1998 and the Equality Act 2010, having regard for the implications for safeguarding that such responsibilities can have; - 5.5.3 ensures that appropriate arrangements are in place for the whole board of trustees to discharge their function, including appropriate consideration of safeguarding matters at meetings of the board of trustees and a holistic annual review of safeguarding; and - 5.5.4 establishes appropriate delegation arrangements first to the board of governors and then at School level, led by the Head and DSL, to enable the School to discharge its safeguarding duties effectively. - 5.6 Contact details of the Nominated Safeguarding Trustee/Nominated Safeguarding Governor are set out in the School contacts list at the front of this policy.
-The Nominated Safeguarding Governor will also fulfil the role of the School's Prevent Governor. - 5.7 The Proprietor has also appointed a safeguarding sub-committee which reviews safeguarding across the 3 schools it runs: St James Senior Boys' School, St James Senior Girls' School and St James Preparatory School. - To ensure the efficient discharge of its responsibilities under this policy, the Proprietor has allocated the following tasks:
+- 5.4.1 ensures that all members of the board of trustees and all members of the governing body receive appropriate safeguarding and child protection (including online) training, both on induction and thereafter regularly updated.
+Training should be consistent with KCSIE and Local Safeguarding Partner guidance; - 5.4.2 ensures it discharges its legal responsibilities under the Human Rights Act 1998 and the Equality Act 2010, having regard for the implications for safeguarding that such responsibilities can have; - 5.4.3 ensures that appropriate arrangements are in place for the whole board of trustees to discharge their function, including appropriate consideration of safeguarding matters at meetings of the board of trustees and a holistic annual review of safeguarding; and - 5.4.4 establishes appropriate delegation arrangements first to the board of governors and then at School level, led by the Head and DSL, to enable the School to discharge its safeguarding duties effectively. - 5.5 Contact details of the Nominated Safeguarding Trustee/Nominated Safeguarding Governor are set out in the School contacts list at the front of this policy.
+The Nominated Safeguarding Governor will also fulfil the role of the School's Prevent Governor. - The Proprietor has also appointed a safeguarding sub-committee which reviews safeguarding across the 3 schools it runs: St James Senior Boys' School, St James Senior Girls' School and St James Preparatory School. - 5.7 To ensure the efficient discharge of its responsibilities under this policy, the Proprietor has allocated the following tasks:

-Task Allocated to When / frequency of review Keeping the policy up to date and compliant with the law and best practice Designated Safeguarding Lead (working with the Chief Operating Officer) As required, and at least termly Monitoring the implementation of the policy, relevant risk assessments and any action taken in response and evaluating effectiveness Designated Safeguarding Lead As required, and at least termly Maintaining up to date records of all information created in relation to the policy and its implementation as required by the UK GDPR Chief Operating Officer As required, and at least termly Seeking input from interested groups (such as pupils, staff, parents) to consider improvements to the School's processes under the policy Designated Safeguarding Lead As required, and at least annually
+Task Allocated to When / frequency of review Keeping the policy up to date and compliant with the law and best practice Designated Safeguarding Lead (working with the Chief Operating Officer) As required, and at least termly Monitoring the implementation of the policy, relevant risk assessments and any action taken in response and evaluating effectiveness Designated Safeguarding Lead As required, and at least termly

-Formal annual review of the School's safeguarding policies and procedures and their implementation Proprietor At least annually Assessing the adequacy of safeguarding arrangements for those who use or hire premises.
+Maintaining up to date records of all information created in relation to the policy and its implementation as required by the UK GDPR Chief Operating Officer As required, and at least termly Seeking input from interested groups (such as pupils, staff, parents) to consider improvements to the School's processes under the policy Designated Safeguarding Lead As required, and at least annually Formal annual review of the School's safeguarding policies and procedures and their implementation Proprietor At least annually Assessing the adequacy of safeguarding arrangements for those who use or hire premises.
 Proprietor Before commencement of arrangement and thereafter at least annually

-5.9 Head
+5.8 Head

-- 5.9.1 The Head is responsible for the overall management of the School and for the management of concerns and allegations about staff. - 5.9.2 The Head ensures that the School's policies and procedures, recommended by the Governing Body and adopted by the Proprietor (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.
+- 5.8.1 The Head is responsible for the overall management of the School and for the management of concerns and allegations about staff. - 5.8.2 The Head ensures that the School's policies and procedures, recommended by the Governing Body and adopted by the Proprietor (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.

-5.10 Designated Safeguarding Lead (DSL)
+5.9 Designated Safeguarding Lead (DSL)